HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - Verified Contracts

 ### Validated Transactions
 Transaction validation indicates that a transaction conforms to a specific protocol requirement to deem it as valid.
-Once the transaction is considered valid it is added to the distributed ledger.
+Once the transaction is considered valid, it is added to the distributed ledger.

 The **Validated Transaction** feature provides key information about the transaction.